Back

 Read more

-In most circumstances, we will be providing students with managed Chromebooks in new or like-new condition.
+In most circumstances, we'll be providing managed Chromebooks in new or like-new condition.
 In certain geographies, students may receive a different model of laptop or tablet.

 Read more